 In the Fish & Game Commission decision in December 2010, South La Jolla received the highest level of protection of any MPA in San Diego.
 It includes 4.7 miles of fully protected reserve, in addition to a larger area that allows for limited kelp harvest and recreational fishing for certain species.
-All of north La Jolla (from Windansea northward) remains open to all fishing.
+All of north La Jolla, from Windansea northward to the base of the cove, remains open to fishing.

-Swamis Reef became the largest MPA in San Diego County.
-The new MPA protects roughly 12 square miles of vibrant rocky reef and kelp forest habitat.
+With implementation, Swamis Reef became the largest MPA in San Diego County.
+The MPA protects roughly 12 square miles of vibrant rocky reef and kelp forest habitat.
 Shore fishing continues at Swamis, as well as spearfishing for certain species.
 No commercial fishing can occur within the MPA.

-The newly adopted MPAs allow all non-extractive uses including boating, kayaking, diving, surfing, snorkeling, tidepooling and swimming.
+The MPAs allow all non-extractive uses including boating, kayaking, diving, surfing, snorkeling, tidepooling and swimming.
 All coastal access remains unrestricted, and boat launches and beach access points are unaffected.
 (Return to top)

 In 1999, California passed the Marine Life Protection Act (MLPA).
 Designed to protect California’s coastal ecosystems, the act called for the creation of a statewide network of MPAs.
 The state was subsequently divided into sub regions with the area between Point Conception and the Mexican border comprising the “South Coast Study Region.”